The Victorian Curriculum

 At Morang South Primary School we provide an integrated approach to the use of computer technologies across the curriculum.
 Students use a variety of devices as part of the learning process.
 Students learn how to use technologies through its application within curriculum programs.
 Students and teachers are able to access a wide range of technology including laptops, netbooks, iPads, digital cameras, display devices and the Internet.
 The use of wide variety of interactive, engaging software and apps encourages students to explore concepts and ideas, as well as communicate understandings, create solutions and design possibilities.

-Our Year 3 to Year 6 students participate in our 1 to 1 netbook program where the device they lease from the school is shared between home and the classroom.
+Our Year 3 to Year 6 students participate in a personal device program where families are requested to purchase a school specified netbook that they use in the classroom and at home.
 This not only enhances the home school partnership but provides a real context to educate students in cybersafety.
 Additionally, iPad banks are also provided for small group activities.
 There are also Netbook and iPad banks used regularly as part of the learning program in Foundation to Year 2 classrooms.

 At Morang South Primary School we ensure that alongside the use of technology are programs that support and promote cyber-safety.
 Our children are part of the digital era and need support in learning to navigate the online world.
 We need to ensure our schools are equipping our children with the knowledge and strategies to manage themselves online.
 Morang South Primary School is an eSmart school.
 Students have regular lessons on how to use technology safely, be responsible online and how to be cybersmart.
 Students using leased devices are also required to sign an eLearning Agreement.